Nonparametric Estimation for Jump-Diffusion CIR Model: Introduction and main results

-In this paper we investigate the nonparametric estimation in continuous-state branching processes with immigration (CBI-processes).
-Branching processes have been a popular approach used in biology as well as in financial world.
-For example, Galton-Watson branching processes with immigration (GWI-processes) are used to study the evolution of different species.
-Continuous-state branching processes (CB-processes) were first introduced by Ji\v{r}ina \cite{Jm58}.
-In particular, a continuous CB-process can be obtained as the unique solution of a stochastic equation driven by a Brownian motion.
-Kawazu and Watanabe \cite{KW71} constructed Continuous-state branching processes with immigration (CBI-processes).
-In view of the result of Dawson and Li \cite{DawLi06}, a general single-type CBI-process is the unique strong solution of a stochastic equation driven by Brownian motions and Poisson random measures.

-The \textit{Cox-Ingersoll-Ross model} (CIR model) introduced by Cox et al.\ \cite{CIR85} has been applied widely in the financial world.
-This model has many appealing advantages.
-For example, it is mean-reverting and remains positive.
-Let $\beta>0$, $b>0$ and $c>0$ be given constants.
-The classical CIR model is a positive diffusion process $\{X(t): t\ge 0\}$ defined by \beqlb dX(t) = (\beta-bX(t))dt + \sqrt{2cX(t)} dB(t), \eeqlb where $\{B(t): t\ge 0\}$ is a standard Brownian motion.
-The process defined by (\ref{1.1}) has continuous sample paths.

-However, it is well-known that interest rate is influenced not only by the market, but also by sudden events such as changes of governmental policies and so on.
-The standard CIR model does not consider the influence of those events, so it sometimes cannot satisfy the need in practice.
-For this reason, we need to develop a new model that can interpret these factors.
-But the basic idea of the CIR model should not be abandoned, since it is of great importance in some specific field.
-Thus we should make some modifications on the basis of the CIR model.
-A much easy way is to add jumps to the CIR model, i.e. \beqlb dX(t) = (\beta-bX(t))dt + \sqrt{2cX(t)} dB(t)+\int_0^{\infty}zN(dt, dz), \eeqlb where $N(dt,dz)$ is a Poisson random measure on $(0,\infty)^2$ with intensity $dtn(dz)$, $(1\wedge z)n(dz)$ is a finite measure on $(0,\infty)$.
-In this paper we always assume $n(dz)$ is absolutely continuous with respect to Lebesgue measure, i.e. according to the Radon-Nikodym theorem, there exits a non-negative function $k(z)$ satisfying $n(dz)=k(z)dz$.
+The \textit{Cox-Ingersoll-Ross model} (CIR model) defined by the following stochastic differential equation (SDE) was firstly introduced by Cox et al. (1985) in the study of term structure of interest rate: \beqlb dY(t) = b(\beta-Y(t))dt + \sqrt{2cY(t)} dB(t), \eeqlb where $\beta,b,c>0$ are given constants and $\{B(t): t\ge 0\}$ is a standard Brownian motion.
+Motivated by the study of jump risks which can not be ignored in the pricing of assets, Ahn and Thompson (1988) studied the following jump-diffusion process by adding a jump component into (\ref{NPCB1.1}): \beqlb dX(t) = b(\beta-X(t))dt + \sqrt{2cX(t)} dB(t)+\int_0^{\infty}zN(dt, dz), \eeqlb where $N(dt,dz)$ is a Poisson random measure on $(0,\infty)^2$ with L\'evy intensity $n(dz)$ and $(1\wedge z)n(dz)$ is a finite measure on $(0,\infty)$; more details can be seen Duffie et al. (2000, 2003).
+In this paper we always assume $n(dz)$ is absolutely continuous with respect to Lebesgue measure, i.e. there exits a non-negative function $k(z)$ satisfying $n(dz)=k(z)dz$.

-However, before using (\ref{1.2}) to solve practical problems, we need to estimate the parameters $\beta,b,c$ and the characteristic measure $n(dz)$ in the equation.
-The parameter estimations for $\beta$, $b$ and $c$ have been given by Huang et al. (2011) in a slightly more general model.
-So we just need to investigate the estimation of $n(dz)$ in (\ref{1.2}) with $\beta$, $b$ and $c$ known.